How to get a free year of Disney Plus

 With competition for TV streaming services heating up, companies are offering some incredible deals to get viewers to sign up.
 Apple is offering a free year of Apple TV Plus when you buy a new or refurbished iPhone, iPad, Apple TV, Mac or iPod Touch.
 And now Disney Plus is getting in on the giveaway action by offering a free year of its TV service to new and existing Verizon Unlimited wireless subscribers as well as new Fios Home Internet customers.

 Disney Plus, launching Nov.
 12, will cost you $7 a month or $70 a year to subscribe.
-The service will be the place you'll be able to stream Disney's films, including the Star Wars, Marvel and Pixar franchises.
+With Disney Plus you'll be able to stream Disney's films, including the Star Wars, Marvel and Pixar franchises.
 And Disney has a slate of original shows and movies in the works, including The Mandalorian Star Wars spinoff and another with Ewan McGregor reprising his role as the younger Obi-Wan Kenobe.

 Here's how to save some money with a Disney Plus subscription.